| American Cocker Spaniels: the most honest dog breed review you'll ever find. Information about American Cocker Spaniel personality and behavior. |

-The smallest of the sporting breeds, he does need regular exercise, but daily walks and romps will suffice.
+The American Cocker does need regular exercise, but daily walks and romps in the backyard or at a dog park will suffice.

-When well socialized, American Cocker Spaniels are friendly and peaceful with strangers and other animals, though there is timidity and excessive submissiveness in some lines.
+When well socialized, American Cocker Spaniels are friendly and peaceful with strangers and other animals.

-Cocker Spaniels are responsive to persuasive, cheerful obedience training that includes praise and food rewards."
+Some Cockers are a bit stubborn, but most are responsive to persuasive, cheerful obedience training that includes praise and occasional food rewards.

 - Is conveniently-sized and sturdy

-- Has a pretty feathered coat in a variety of colors
+- Has a pretty feathered coat that comes in a variety of colors

 - Needs only moderate exercise